Rojina-Sharma99/flutter_app_with_provider/README.md

 ## Notes

-Data is fetched from JSONPlaceholder
+Data is fetched from JSONPlaceholder.
 After sucessfull run Post will be display on the screen in List view.
-Post list can be refreshed , scrollable and can be add to favourite If API fails, an error message is displayed
+Post list can be refreshed , scrollable and can be add to favourite If API fails, an error message is displayed.
-Retry button wi##ScreenShots
+Retry button wi##ScreenShots.

-This is done by Rojina Shrama
+This App is created by Rojina Shrama.